 - U.S. District Court for the Southern District of Alabama

 A campus leader as both an undergraduate and a law student, Hughston has continued to develop those skills as a member of the Birmingham Bar Association’s Future Leaders Class of 2010 as well as a member of the Alabama State bar Leadership Forum Class 10.
-He has also been recognized in the Super Lawyers® Rising Stars list.
+He has also been recognized in the Super Lawyers® Rising Stars list in 2013, 2015 - 2018.